akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

 @@snip [QuickstartApp.scala]($g8src$/scala/$package$/QuickstartApp.scala) { #start-http-server }

-In `QuickstartApp.scala`, you will find the code that ties everything together by starting the various actors in a root behavior.
+In `QuickstartApp.scala`, you will also find the code that ties everything together by starting the various actors in a root behavior.
 By watching the user registry actor and not handling the `Terminated` message we make sure that if it stops or craches the root behavior crashes and stops the `ActorSystem` itself.